oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/arf-pid/disclosures.md}}

-The following is how an SD-JWT-KB that discloses only nationality and the fact that the person is over 18 years old could look like:
+The following is how an SD-JWT+KB that discloses only nationality and the fact that the person is over 18 years old could look like:

 <{{examples/arf-pid/sd_jwt_presentation.txt}}